Chronology - Adaptation Committee

 participation of the SCF.
 Interim results of the work will be presented at a COP 22

 The AC has also made good progress on planning for 2017 review of the work of other

-adaptation needs.
-It agreed to invite submissions from Parties and other stakeholders to
+assessing adaptation needs.
+It agreed to invite submissions from Parties and other

-set up enhanced collaboration with NWP partners (through the secretariat) on M&E, and
+the AC set up enhanced collaboration with NWP partners (through the secretariat) on

-and agreed to forward a draft list of topics for the 2017-2020 TEMs for the consideration
+stakeholders and agreed to forward a draft list of topics for the 2017-2020 TEMs

 Due to financial constrains the 10th meeting of the AC could not be webcast.
 The AC